-Arpa's goal to reduce its carbon footprint starts with its target for a 28% reduction (20,7 thousand tons) of a CO2 Emissions by 2026.
-Key drivers of our improvement are outlined in the table below.
+Arpa's goal to reduce its carbon footprint starts with its target for a 28% reduction (23.6 thousand tons) of CO_2 emissions by 2026.
+Key drivers of our improvement are outlined in the table below along with the updated status.